osrf/ariac-docker/README.md

 ## Running all trials

-To run all trials listed in the `comp_configs` directory, call:
+To run all trials listed in the `trial_config` directory, call:

 ```
 ./run_all_trials.bash example_team